Lower insulin co-pays, list prices targeted in new bipartisan U.S. Senate bill - NewsBreak

 Entrenched rebate systems create a gap between the manufacturer’s list price and the price of insulin at the counter for purchasers.
 Pharmacy benefit managers negotiate rebates and coupons for their members, but those savings are not always available to purchasers and the uninsured are often left paying the full list price.

-Representatives from the drug manufacturers told States Newsroom that they are still reviewing the Senate proposal.
+Representatives of the drug manufacturers told States Newsroom that they are still reviewing the Senate proposal.

 “We just received the working draft and will be reviewing it this week,” said Antoinette Forbes, a spokesperson for Eli Lilly.
 “But, we are encouraged by the patient-centric language that is a step in the right direction.”